Mario54/smooch-parse-cloud/README.md

 ### Syncing Parse User properties with Smooch

 We will also add a hook that will trigger when a Parse User is modified.
 When run, it will use the Parse User's properties to update the associated `appUser` in Smooch with any new properties.
-Since Smooch expects [a flat object in the properties key](http://docs.smooch.io/rest/#update) of the `appUser`, we will have to do some manipulation.
+The `.update` function calls the `/:appUser/update` endpoint of the Smooch REST API.
+Accordingly, the object returned by `mapToSmoochProperties` needs to adhere to arguments [expected by the endpoint](http://docs.smooch.io/rest/#update).
+Note that Smooch expects [a flat object in the properties key](http://docs.smooch.io/rest/#update) of the `appUser`.

 ```javascript
 function mapToSmoochProperties(parseUser) {